johbrust/simulink_gym/Readme.md

 Rendering is done by this wrapper since it is environment specific.

+## Gym Interface

+The Gym project is currently revisited with breaking changes in the interface. *Simulink Gym* already uses the updated interface, but Reinforcement Learning algorithm libraries, like [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3) or [rllib](https://www.ray.io/rllib), have not been updated yet.
+Using *Simulink Gym* in combination with learning algorithms from such libraries, therefore, is not possible until the ongoing efforts of these libraries to update to the newest interface version is completed.

 ## Setup

 Installing this package is currently only possible from source: